 AFAM 445: Historicizing Race in Colonial Latin America

-Sherwin K. Bryant is Associate Professor of African American Studies and History, and Director of the Center for African American History.
+Sherwin K. Bryant is an Associate Professor of African American Studies and History.
 As an historian of colonial Afro-Latin America and the Atlantic/Pacific Worlds, Bryant works at the intersections of cultural, legal, social history and political economy, with an emphasis upon Black life in the Kingdoms of New Granada and Quito (what is now modern Colombia and Ecuador).

 With regard to comparative slavery studies, his work addresses the need to conceptualize early modern histories of slavery, freedom, and race as colonial practices of governance.
 In addition, Bryant’s research expands the diasporic paradigm from the Atlantic to the Pacific by specializing in the history of the Afro-Andes and the development of "Black Pacific" subjectivities.

 Dr. Bryant has held postdoctoral fellowships at the John Carter Brown Library, the Newberry Library, and the Alice Berlin Kaplan Center for the Humanities at Northwestern University and has been both a Fulbright and Ford Fellow.
 He teaches courses on the histories of colonial Latin America, the Early Modern African Diaspora, comparative slavery, and the politics of Afro-Latin America since 1800.

 Dr. Bryant's book, Rivers of Gold, Lives of Bondage: Governing through Slavery in Colonial Quito (University of North Carolina Press, 2014), offers the first serious treatment in English of slavery and slave life in colonial Quito.
 By investigating just how and why slavery mattered in a colony that featured a relatively smaller slave population (no more than 15,000), Rivers of Gold challenges the narrower conceptualization of slavery as primarily an economic demand.